mightytribble/SillyTavern-rag-context-injector/README.md

 ## Yes, okay, but Why ~~Male Models~~ Google Vertex AI Search?

-It's a happy middle between the complexity of roll-your-own DIY RAG and the Gemini file_search API.
-It's not too expensive (10GB free storage, 10K free requests/month), and it's easy to use and manage - just upload chatlogs to a GCP Storage Bucket and tell AI Search to index it.
+It's a happy middle between the complexity of roll-your-own DIY RAG (e.g. rolling your own Weaviate or Pinecone solution) and the Gemini file_search API.
+It's not too expensive (10GB free storage, 10K free requests/month), and it's easy to use and manage - just upload chatlogs to a GCP Storage Bucket or even a Google Drive folder and tell AI Search to index it.
 And if you need to process image-based PDFs, you can do that easily!
 (Yes this bit you pay for, but it's not too expensive and it works surprisingly well!).

 ## Features